Roberto Rosato: International career

 Rosato also played 37 matches for the Italy national team from 1965 to 1973.
 An important member of the Italy national side, he gave one of his best performances during his debut under manager Edmondo Fabbri in 1966, in a 1–1 away draw against West Germany; after the match, he was dubbed the “Hammer of Hamburg” (Il Martello d'Amburgo) by the media, due to his tenacity and determination throughout the match.
 He participated in two World Cups (1966 and 1970), where is widely remembered for an important goal-line clearance on Gerd Müller in Italy's 4–3 semi-final win over West Germany, which is known as "the Match of the Century".
 Rosato was also a member of the team that lost 4–1 to Brazil in the 1970 FIFA World Cup Final; after the tournament he was elected the best central defender of the tournament.
 At the end of the game he swapped shirts with Pelé.
 He sold the shirt for a record £157,750 at auction in 2002. was also part of the Italian team that won the 1968 UEFA European Football Championship and the Gold Medal at the 1963 Mediterranean Games.

 Style of play

-A powerful, consistent, hard-tackling, and tenacious man-marking centre-back, Rosato is regarded as one of the greatest and most complete Italian defenders of all time, due to his strong performances throughout his career.
-In addition to his tough, determined, physical, and aggressive style of play, he was also extremely composed and elegant on the ball, due to his notable technical ability and balance; he was also known for his commanding influence on the pitch.
+Rosato was a centre-back who played primarily as a man-marking defender.
+He was noted for his physicality, tackling ability, and positional awareness.
+Rosato was also comfortable on the ball, demonstrating composure, balance, and technical ability, and he often served as a vocal presence in organizing the defense.